mlz-ictrl/nicos/doc/source/tutorials/nexus.rst

 provided placeholder do not suffice.
 In that case there are two options:

-* For simpler cases you derive a class from :class:`~nicos_sinq.nexus.elements.CalcData` and implement the necessary methods.
+* For simpler cases you derive a class from :class:`~nicos.nexus.elements.CalcData` and implement the necessary methods.

-* If more control is need how NeXus data is written, derive a class from :class:`~nicos_sinq.nexus.elements.NexusElementBase` and implement your requirements.
+* If more control is need how NeXus data is written, derive a class from :class:`~nicos.nexus.elements.NexusElementBase` and implement your requirements.

 For more details see the reference of these classes.